mejedi/tarantool-avro-schema-article/EN.md

 became significant.
 JIT compilation is a widely used technique to improve interpretors' performance.
-We'd like to share our experience of leveraging JIT compilation to improve performance of some data processing tasks in Tarantool.
+We'd like to share our experience of leveraging JIT compilation to make some data processing tasks in Tarantool faster.

 ## About Tarantool